-Prerequisite: (2) Successful completion of both PHOT 1025 and PHOT 1535 with a grade of C or better
+Prerequisite: (2) Successful completion of PHOT 1025 and PHOT 1535 both with grades of C or better

 This course is for students who have mastered the basic technical processes of black and white photography (film developing, printmaking, and print presentation) and wish to learn a variety of historical and alternative processes as a means of reaching new visual goals.
-It emphasizes nontraditional approaches to seeing and utilizing students' innate creativity to generate an expressive image, as well as the ability to use historical photographic processes in a contemporary context.
-NOTE: Course formerly PHOT 2170
+It emphasizes nontraditional approaches to seeing and utilizing students' innate creativity to generate an expressive image as well as the ability to use historical photographic processes in a contemporary context.
+(Formerly PHOT 2170)